New York, Chicago promise court fight if Trump sends federal agents | Politics

 The Portland protests have gone on for more than 50 nights.
 On Monday, video showed federal agents firing tear gas, protesters pulling down fencing around the federal courthouse, and hundreds of people dressed in yellow who said they were mothers and fathers demanding the agents withdraw.
 DHS has placed about 2,000 officials from U.S. Customs and Border Protection (CBP) and other agencies on standby for possible deployment to cities, the New York Times reported.

-A CBP official told Reuters that officers from three border units in paramilitary type operations have been deployed to Portland.
-It was unclear if officers were deployed to any other cities.
-White House spokeswoman Kayleigh McEnany said dispatching agents would be justified by a federal statute affording the Secretary of Homeland Security the power to deputize agents to protect federal property and people on that property.
-She suggested there was room for interpretation of the law.
+A CBP official told Reuters that officers from three border units in paramilitary-type operations had been deployed to Portland.
+It was unclear whether officers had been deployed to other cities.
+White House spokeswoman Kayleigh McEnany told a briefing on Tuesday that dispatching agents was justified by a federal statute empowering the secretary of Homeland Security to deputize agents to protect federal property and people on that property.

+At a separate briefing, acting Homeland Security secretary Chad Wolf said his agents were properly identifying themselves in Portland.
+"We are only targeting and arresting those who have been identified as committing crime," Wolf said.
+However, legal experts said there were limits to Trump's power and that he could be challenged in court.
+"The president is not the king," said Kent Greenfield, a Boston College law professor.

 But Krasner said he was skeptical that Trump would actually send agents to Philadelphia.
-He said the city's protests had been peaceful and he believed that Trump was trying to foment hate and division for political gain.
+He said the city's protests had been peaceful.
 "Let us not take these fluffy words and act like they are more than they really are," he said.
 "It's really just bluster."